NigelFinegan5p/cli-2/README.md

 ## Lighthouse Testing
 <a name="lighthouse"></a>

 Lighthouse testing was used.
-Lighthouse the automated website analysis tool that tests your website and assigns it a score across four different categories: Performance.
+Lighthouse is the Chrome automated website analysis tool that tests your website and assigns it a score across four different categories: Performance.
 Accessibility.
 Best Practices & SEO.
-Results are below: <p></p>
+The results are below: <p></p>

 ![lighthouse test](https://github.com/NigelFinegan5p/project-2/blob/main/docs/validation/lighthouse.test.jpg)
 <br></br>